EddieStn/cocktail-roulette/README.md

 2. In the top-right corner of the page, click Fork.

 ## Cloning your forked repository
-### Right now, you have a fork of the Art-of-fitness repository, but you do not have the files in that repository locally on your computer.
+### Right now, you have a fork of the Cocktail-roulette repository, but you do not have the files in that repository locally on your computer.
 1. On GitHub.com, navigate to your fork of the Cocktail-roulette repository.
 2. Above the list of files, click Code.
 3. Copy the URL for the repository.